 Figure 17 .
 The wake of a cylinder in a stream for different Reynolds numbers (adopted from Vogel, 1994).

-The hydrodynamic field created by the body can be considered as a feature of the obstacle that either help a Mexican Tetra to reveal it, or a noise that masks it undetectable.
-To our best knowledge these alternatives experiment were not checked experimentally.
+The hydrodynamic field created by the object can be considered as a feature of the obstacle that either helps a Mexican Tetra to reveal the object or a noise that masks it undetectable.
+To our best knowledge, these alternative experiments were not checked experimentally.